 February is Black History Month, which means celebrating the history, culture, and contributions of Black Americans.
 At Saginaw Valley State University, several student organizations and campus offices are hosting events throughout the month to do just that.

-Originally established as Negro History Week in 1926 by historian Carter G. Woodson and the Association for the Study of African American Life and History, the observance expanded to a month-long recognition in the 1960s and is now recognized nationally each February.
+Originally established as a week in 1926 by historian Carter G. Woodson and the Association for the Study of African American Life and History, the observance expanded to a month-long recognition in the 1960s and is now recognized nationally each February.

 The Office of Multicultural Student Affairs (OMSA) has collaborated with student leaders from multiple RSOs, including the Organization of Black Unity (OBU), Kappa Alpha Psi, Alpha Kappa Alpha, and F.E.M.E., to offer a range of events for students to participate in throughout the month.